juniorsundarCasual/TGT/vault/volume-5.chapter-396.md

 "Rules and regularity," Jean declared as she rapped the blackboard behind her which had the two words written in all capital and bold typeface.

-"The hell is that supposed to mean?"
+"What the hell is that supposed to mean?"
 Rianna snapped back.
 She was sitting on a seat that was way too small for her size.
 "And why are we in this tiny classroom?"

 "This was the only one available on short notice!
 The kindergarteners from the village finish early," Jean answered.
 "Now focus!"

 "There's literally only two words to focus on!"
 Rianna argued.
 "Get on with it."

 "Actions have consequences," Jean started.
 "That is a known fact.
 But how do you know that action A has consequence A?
-What if it was consequence B from an action B that occured some time back?"
+What if it was consequence B from an action B that occurred some time back?"

 Rianna raised a hand and said, "You lost me."